delve-team/delve/paper/paper.md

 # Summary
 Designing neural networks is a complex task.

-Several tools exist which allow analayzing neural networks after and during training.
+Several tools exist which allow analyzing neural networks after and during training.
 These techniques can be characterized by their focus on either data or model as well as their general abstractness.
 Examples for abstract model oriented techniques are tools for analyzing the sharpness of local optima [@keskar;@sensitivitygoogle], which can be an indicator for the generalizing capeabilities of the trained models.
 In these scenarios the complex of dataset and model is reduced to the error surface, allowing for insights into the differences between different setups.
 A less abstract data-centric technique GradCam by Selvaraju et al. [@gradcam;@gradcamplusplus], which reduce the model to a set of class-activation maps that can be overlayed over individual data points to get an intuitive understanding of the inference process.
 SVCCA [@svcca;@svcca2] can be considered model centric and a middle ground in terms of abstractness, since it allows the comparative analysis on the features extracted by specific layers.
 SVCCA is also relevant from a functional perspective for this work, since it uses singular value decomposition as a core technique to obtain the analysis results.